Ground-controlled approach: First orders

 By the time Mark II was ready, the US Army Air Forces had already widely deployed the SCS-51 instrument landing system (ILS) for this role, and they displayed no interest in the new system.
 However, in June 1942 the Office of Scientific Research and Development ordered ten examples anyway, giving the contract to Gilfillan Brothers in Los Angeles.

 Meanwhile, testing with the Mark I continued.
 In November 1942 it was moved to Quonset Point Air National Guard Station where Alvarez began shooting approaches using the system.
 Navy Ensign Bruce Giffin soaped the windshield of his SNB to demonstrate his trust in the system.
 On 1 January 1943, a Consolidated PBY Catalina had nearly run out of fuel and was forced to land in spite of bad weather.
-The Mark I operator talked the PBY down into a successfully landing, the first "save".
+The Mark I operator talked the PBY down into a successful landing, the first "save".

 This story caught the attention of the Pentagon, and a demonstration at Washington National Airport was carried out on 14 February 1943.
 This resulted in an immediate contract from the Army Signal Corps for 57 examples of what they called the MPN-1A from Gilfillan while the US Navy placed a second contract for 80 MPN-IC from Bendix Radio.
 Several additional orders followed, including an Army order for 200 from ITT.

 UK interest

 The UK kept in close contact with their RadLab counterparts, and immediately expressed an interest in the system.
 The UK had developed their own low-precision approach system based on the Lorenz beam concept, which relied only on a normal audio radio receiver.
 This system, the Blind Approach Beacon System, provided horizontal guidance only, and was not accurate enough to use for a primary landing system.
 ILS offered the required accuracy and vertical guidance, but would require new radios and instruments to be added to every aircraft.
-As GCA also required only a normal radio receiver to operation, it would be much easier to use with vast bomber fleet.
+As GCA also required only a normal radio receiver to operation, it would be much easier to use with the vast bomber fleets.

 In June 1943, Mark I was sent to the UK aboard battleship HMS Queen Elizabeth and emplaced at RAF Elsham Wolds for testing.
 Over the next months, over 270 approaches were carried out, including the return of 21 Avro Lancasters on an operational mission on the night of 23 August.
 This led to a Lend-Lease request for a GCA radar for every RAF Bomber Command airfield.
 This order helped cement US interest in the system, and they agreed to leave the prototype in the UK.